apache/mesos/docs/fetcher.md

 the affected task.

-If a user name is specified either way, the fetcher first validates that it is in fact a valid user name on the slave.
+If a user name is specified either way, the fetcher first validates that it is in fact a valid user name on the agent.
 If it is not, fetching fails right here.
 Otherwise, the sandbox directory is assigned to the specified user as owner (using `chown`) at the end of the fetch procedure, before task execution begins.